Troon-Technologies-LLC/TriQuetaSmartContract/docs/CommandstoRun.md

 In our case we will deploy our contract to emulator.
 First you need to install vs-code extension to your VS Code, you can see [vscode extension instructions](https://docs.onflow.org/vscode-extension/) for further instructions

-Once extension is installed now you nee to follow bellow steps:
+Once extension is installed now you need to follow bellow steps:

-1. Start the emulator with the `Run emulator` vscode command.
+1. Start the emulator with the `flow emulator` vscode command.
-2. Open the `NonFungibleToken.cdc` file from the [flow-nft repo](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) and the `TriQuetaNFT.cdc` file.
+2. Open the `NonFungibleToken.cdc` file from the [flow-nft repo](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc), the `TriQuetaNFT.cdc` and `TriQueta.cdc` file.
-3. In `NonFungibleToken.cdc`, click the `deploy contract to account` above the `Dummy` contract at the bottom of the file to deploy it.
-    This also deploys the `NonFungibleToken` interface.
+3. To deploy `NonFungibleToken.cdc` using Flow CLI, run `flow accounts add-contract NonFungibleToken ./NonFungibleToken.cdc`.
-4. In `TriQuetaNFT.cdc`, make sure it imports `NonFungibleToken` from the account you deployed it to.
+4. To deploy `TriQuetaNFT.cdc` using Flow CLI, make sure it imports `NonFungibleToken` from the account you deployed it to, then run `flow accounts add-contract TriQuetaNFT ./TriQuetaNFT.cdc`.
-5. Click the `deploy contract to account` button that appears over the `TriQuetaNFT` contract declaration to deploy it to a new account.
+5. To deploy `TriQueta.cdc` using Flow CLI, make sure it imports `NonFungibleToken`, `TriQuetaNFT` from the account you deployed it to, then run `flow accounts add-contract TriQueta ./TriQueta.cdc`.

 The above steps deploy the contract code and it will initlialize the contract storage variables.